Djokovic suffers 'weird' loss to qualifier at Indian Wells

 On his return from right elbow surgery, Djokovic looked a pale shadow of his former self as he went down 7-6(3) 4-6 6-1 to make a quick exit from a tournament he has won five times.

+"It felt like the first match I have ever played on the tour, very weird," he told reporters.
+"I just completely lost rhythm, everything, struggled a little bit with the health the last couple of weeks."

+"I was grateful to be out on the court after surgery that quickly but at the same time just didn't feel good at all," he added.
+"Nerves were there.
+I made so many unforced errors."
-Djokovic's performance in the final set against the world's 109th-ranked player on centre court raised some eyebrows.

-Four times grand slam champion American Jim Courier questioned the Serb's effort, saying Djokovic had "capitulated."
+Djokovic's performance in the final set against the world's 109th-ranked player on center court raised some eyebrows, with four-times grand slam champion Jim Courier saying the Serb had "capitulated".

 "The question marks surrounding his defeat today will only grow larger," Courier said in commentary on the Tennis Channel.